jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - applications should flush memory buffers to remove data after it is no longer needed

 - 2.6.2 Scoping and tailoring
+  - **Baseline**: documented, lowest level of security config allowed by a standard or org
   - After selecting a control baseline, orgs fine-tune with tailoring and scoping processes; a big part of the tailoring process is aligning controls with an org's specific security requirements
   - **Tailoring**: refers to modifying the list of security controls within a baseline to align with the org's mission
     - includes the following activities:
-      - identifying and designating common controls
+      - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
-      - applying scoping considerations
+      - applying scoping guidance/considerations
-      - selecting compensating controls
+      - selecting/specifying compensating controls
       - assigning control values
-  - **Scoping**: part of the tailoring process and refers to reviewing a list of baseline security controls and selecting only those controls that apply to the systems you're trying to protect
+  - **Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline security controls and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline

 - 2.6.3 Standards selection